-A DSMB has been established by the Sponsor which is independent of the Sponsor, Investigators and site study teams.
+A Data Safety Monitoring Board (DSMB) has been established by the Sponsor that is independent of the Sponsor, Investigator and site study team.
 DSMB members were selected to include expertise in research methodology and statistics, pharmacology, clinical management and treatment of onchocerciasis, and pediatric and adult infectious diseases.

-Meeting objectives and schedule are specified in a DSMB charter and span the requirements of this study, the study evaluating the safety and efficacy of annual and biannual treatments with moxidectin or ivermectin (Study 3001, conducted in Ituri, DRC), and the pediatric dose-finding study (Study 1006, conducted in Ghana).
+Meeting objectives and schedule are specified in a DSMB charter and span the requirements of this study, the large single dose safety study (Study 3002) conducted concurrently in the same study area(s) in DRC, and the pediatric dose-finding study (Study 1006, conducted in Ghana).
 The DSMB may request additional review meetings.